Golden Dragon Museum Bendigo

 “The Golden Dragon”

-The highlight of the Golden Dragon Museum is the Golden Dragon itself.
+One of the highlights of the Golden Dragon Museum is the Golden Dragon, Dai Gum Loong, itself.
 The dragon is a symbol of strength, power, and good luck in Chinese culture.
-The Golden Dragon is 125 feet long and weighs over 1000 pounds.
+The Golden Dragon is 125 feet long and has over 7,000 scales.
 It is made of silk, bamboo, and paper and is carried by over 100 people during the annual Bendigo Easter Festival parade.

-The Yi Yuan Gardens, also known as the Garden of Joy, is a traditional Chinese garden that features a lotus pond, a moon gate, and a pavilion.
+The Yi Yuan Gardens, also known as the Garden of Joy, is a traditional Chinese garden that features a pond, a Moon Gates, and a pavilion.
 It is a peaceful oasis in the heart of Bendigo and is a popular spot for weddings and events.
+The Guan Yin Temple is a beautiful place of worship for Buddhist wishing to pray to the Goddess of Mercy, Guan Yin.

 Bendigo Easter Festival

-The Bendigo Easter Festival is an annual event that celebrates the city’s Chinese heritage and the role of the Chinese miners in the development of Bendigo.
+The Bendigo Easter Festival is an annual event that celebrates Bendigo’s rich history and lively community.
 The festival, which has been running for over 140 years, is one of the longest-running cultural festivals in Australia.

-The highlight of the festival is the Gala Parade, which features the Golden Dragon, the Sun Loong Dragon (the world’s longest imperial dragon), and the Loong Dragon (the world’s oldest imperial dragon).
-The parade attracts over 100,000 spectators and is a must-see event for anyone visiting Bendigo during Easter.
+The highlight of the festival is the Gala Parade, which features the Dai Gum Loong and lion teams from Bendigo and across Australia.
+The parade attracts some 80,000 spectators and is a must-see event for anyone planning to visit Bendigo.

 Chinese New Year Celebrations

-The Golden Dragon Museum also hosts Chinese New Year celebrations, which include traditional lion and dragon dances, firecrackers, and cultural performances.
-The celebrations are a great way to experience Chinese culture and traditions and are suitable for all ages.
+Golden Dragon Museum in partnership with the Bendigo Chinese Association hosts Chinese New Year celebrations, which include traditional lion and dragon dances, firecrackers, and cultural performances.
+The outdoor celebrations are free and a great way to experience Chinese culture and traditions and are suitable for all ages.

 Workshops and Demonstrations

-The Golden Dragon Museum offers a range of workshops and demonstrations throughout the year, including calligraphy, paper cutting, and Chinese cooking.
-These workshops are a great way to learn about Chinese culture and traditions and are suitable for all ages.
+Golden Dragon Museum offers a range of workshops, performances, talks and demonstrations throughout the year.
+This dynamic and ever-growing program of events are a great way to learn about Chinese culture and traditions and are suitable for all ages.